-- 7. (1) A dominant licensee in any relevant market - - (a) must comply with all obligations imposed on such licensee under regulation 4, 5, 7, 8, 9, 10 and 11 of the Infrastructure-sharing Regulations if such licensee is a "carrier" or "dominant carrier" as defined in regulation 1 of the Infrastructure-sharing Regulations; - (b) must - (i) afford access to its poles, ducts and conduits to other licensees; - (ii) provide to any requesting licensee non-discriminatory access to network elements on an unbundled basis at any technically feasible point; - (iii) provide for physical co-location of equipment necessary for interconnection or access to unbundled network elements at the premises of the dominant licensee; - (iv) must provide unbundled network elements in a manner that allows requesting licensees to combine such elements in order to provide telecommunications services, in the manner contemplated in, and subject to, the provisions of section 48 of the Act;
+- 7. (1) A dominant licensee in any relevant market - - (a) must comply with all obligations imposed on such licensee under regulation 4, 5, 7, 8, 9, 10 and 11 of the Infrastructure-sharing Regulations if such licensee is a "carrier" or "dominant carrier" as defined in regulation 1 of the Infrastructure- sharing Regulations; - (b) must - - (i) afford access to its poles, ducts and conduits to other licensees; - (ii) provide to any requesting licensee non-discriminatory access to network elements on an unbundled basis at any technically feasible point; - (iii) provide for physical co-location of equipment necessary for interconnection or access to unbundled network elements at the premises of the dominant licensee; - (iv) must provide unbundled network elements in a manner that allows requesting licensees to combine such elements in order to provide telecommunications services.